 WHAT IS A BOARD MEETING?

 It is a meeting of your school district for the transaction of the business of the district.
 It must be conducted in a specified manner because laws and regulations require certain procedures.
 Board members, as elected State officials, must make sure that they take all the actions required of them at each meeting.
-Board of Education Meeting are regularly held on the fourth Monday of the month at 7:00 pm.
+Board of Education Meetings are regularly held on the fourth Monday of the month at 7:30 pm and executive session at 6:30 pm.

 WHO ARE THE BOARD OF EDUCATION MEMBERS?